-We now evaluate the positioning performance by considering a single PRS occasion and combining measurements across multiple PRS occasions, along with positioning latency for initial acquisition.
-For this evaluation, we assume a maximum of four visible satellites transmitting PRS, considering the fact that LEO constellations are primarily designed for communication.
-This results in higher DOP and consequently limits the achievable positioning accuracy.
-Fig.~\ref{fig:cdf_coarse_pos_latency} shows the CDF of positioning latency (zoomed in between 0.9 and 1.0 for clarity) for 1 MHz and 5 MHz bandwidths, considering one and two Rx ports at the UE.
-Similar to TOA acquisition latency evaluation, we use a search window of 400 ms. It is observed that for 1 MHz bandwidth, while over 90\% of UEs can acquire the necessary measurements for positioning on the first attempt, some UEs require a longer search time.
-Notably, employing two Rx ports improves positioning latency.
-Conversely, for 5 MHz bandwidth, especially with two Rx ports, 100\% of UEs can acquire the necessary measurements on the first attempt.
-Fig.~\ref{fig:cdf_pos_err_one_shot} demonstrates the positioning performance for single-occasion PRS detection with a one symbol PRS in a 1 ms slot for both 1 MHz and 5 MHz bandwidths, using one and two Rx ports.
-As with the TOA error performance, employing multiple Rx ports improves positioning accuracy, with the impact being more pronounced in the 1 MHz scenario due to its lower processing gain.
+\chb{We now evaluate positioning performance for three scenarios: a single PRS occasion, measurement combining across multiple PRS occasions, and multi-symbol PRS in a single occasion.
+To reflect realistic scenarios, we assume a maximum of four visible satellites transmitting PRS, as LEO constellations are primarily designed for communication rather than dedicated positioning.
+This results in a higher GDOP and consequently limits the achievable positioning accuracy.
+Fig.~\ref{fig:cdf_pos_err_one_shot} illustrates the positioning accuracy for a single PRS occasion, where one PRS symbol is transmitted within a 1 ms slot.
+The evaluation considers two bandwidths (1 MHz and 5 MHz) and two Rx port configurations (1 and 2 Rx ports, referred to as nRx in the plots).
+Consistent with TOA error trends, employing two Rx ports enhances positioning accuracy, with a more pronounced effect in the 1 MHz case due to its lower processing gain.